advanced-security/python-lint-code-scanning-action/README.md

 # Python Linting Action

-> ⚠️ this is work in progress ⚠️
->
-> 🚨 it does not use an open source license yet, and comes with no support guarantees at all - it is pre-release and still in alpha/testing 🚨
+> ℹ️ This is an _unofficial_ tool created by Field Security Services, and is not officially supported by GitHub.

-This Action and Python script lets you run one of several Python linters and type checkers, and upload the results to GitHub's Code Scanning.
+This Action and Python script lets you run one of several Python linters and type checkers, and upload the results to GitHub's Code Scanning, which is part of [Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) (free for open source projects hosted on GitHub).

 ## Supported linters